 The European Economic Area (EEA) consists of the 28 countries of the EU (see next definition), plus Iceland, Liechtenstein and Norway.
-Swiss nationals are treated as EEA nationals for immigration purposes; however for statistical purposes Switzerland is not included in EEA estimates by ONS unless otherwise specified.
+Swiss nationals are treated as EEA nationals for immigration purposes; however, for statistical purposes Switzerland is not included in EEA estimates by ONS unless otherwise specified.
 European Union

-A person who leaves their country of usual residence to take up residence in another country for a period of at least 12 months.
+A person who leaves their country of usual residence to go to another country.

-A person arriving or returning from abroad to take up residence in a country for a period of at least 12 months.
+A person arriving or returning from abroad to another country.

 The International Passenger Survey (IPS) is a survey of a random sample of passengers entering and leaving the UK by air, sea or the Channel Tunnel.
 Between 700,000 and 800,000 people are interviewed on the IPS each year.
-Of those interviewed, approximately 4,000 people each year are identified as long-term international migrants.
+Of those interviewed, between 3,000 and 4,000 people each year are identified as long-term international migrants.

-Labour Force Survey – a quarterly household survey run by ONS.
+Labour Force Survey (LFS) – a quarterly household survey run by Office for National Statistics (ONS).

 Long-term international migrant

 ONS uses the UN recommended definition of a long-term international migrant: “A person who moves to a country other than that of his or her usual residence for a period of at least a year (12 months), so that the country of destination effectively becomes his or her new country of usual residence.”